DavidRaab/website/content/posts/2024-11-28-benefits-of-dynamic-typing.md

 get  13398/s 144%  34%   --
 ```

-Everything at least goes up.
-Initialization is nearly two times faster
-compared to creating an object.
-But also getting/setting is faster.
-It's
+With `~5500 cps` we are slower than just initialize a hash `~7800 cps` but faster
+than using a perl class with `~3100 cps`.

+Otherwise getting or setting a field through a function is around twice as fast
-usually faster because calling functions is usually faster as calling methods
+as the object-oriented versions.
+It's faster because calling functions is faster
-on objects and dividing a getter/setter into two parts can make the code faster as
+as calling methods on objects and dividing a getter/setter into two parts make
-they are no branching logic that decides what todo or always do both things.
+the code faster as they are no branching logic that decides what todo or always
+do both things.

 So, here is the question.
 Why not stick to such a function based solution?
-It usually is by far more less code and it also is faster.
+It is by far more less code and it also is faster.

 But let's go a little bit deeper to see some more difference.